Once again the unit that is Skate to Escape (featured blog on our site) did not fail the UKDH community when organising this weekend of skate.

 Here is a preview of our photo album for the weekend.
 Click any image and check out the rest:

 After an amazing night’s sleep – thankfully! – we hit Thrill Hill.
 Such a great spot, with its far-reaching views over Ullswater.
 Again, the day started with a degree of slipperiness but not half as much as the previous day.
 The day was warmer with a clear sky.
 Beautiful.
-There were still a load of bails (especially from yours truly – happy to receive the Best Bail(s) prize of a set of wheels! – but progress was made, especially by those of us who were less experienced.
+There was still a load of bails (especially from yours truly – happy to receive the Best Bail(s) prize of a set of wheels! – but progress was made, especially by those of us who were less experienced.
 A few pretty hard tumbles, nevertheless, though I expect whatever our bruises look like, we will be signing up for next year without question.